jhelgert/IliasDownloaderUniMA/README.md

 ## Usage

+Starting from version 0.5.0, only your uni_id and the password is required.
-Besides the uni-id and the password, only the ref id is required to download the files for a course.
-In general, a simple download script looks like this:
+In general, a simple download script to download all files from the current semester looks like this:

 ```python
 from IliasDownloaderUniMA import IliasDownloaderUniMA